Roane State Community College

-Roane State Community College is a public community college in eastern Tennessee with its main campus in Harriman.
+Roane State Community College is a public community college in eastern Tennessee, with its main campus in Harriman in Roane County.
 It was authorized by the Tennessee General Assembly in 1969, along with two other community colleges, and operates under the authority of the Tennessee Board of Regents.

 There were 6,214 students as of fall 2013.
 The college's student-faculty ratio is 19:1.